 The age and condition of the buildings continue to be a concern.
 The school has had several successful CIF bids which has resulted in major refurbishment.
-There is one remaining major project which will see the removal or refurbishment of a dormant teaching block.
+There is one remaining major project underway which will see the refurbishment of a dormant teaching block into a new Music and Drama block, allowing the existing building to be repurposed.